jfaria48/docker-plex/README.md

 If you need to explicitly open the firewall ports use the firewalld definition provided in the repo.

 Add to /etc/firewalld/services/plex.xml and enable.
-Docker will have to be restarted to recreate its firewall
+Docker may have to be restarted to recreate its firewall

     cp plex.xml /etc/firewalld/services/plex.xml
     firewall-cmd --reload
     firewall-cmd --add-service=plex --permanent
     systemctl restart docker

+### Notes

+If anything is unclear or in need of improvement, please feel free to fork and submit a pull request.